 2. Good alternative to reduce inbound support calls

-A telecom company had set up a series of customer service-oriented text campaigns to reduce the amount of inbound support calls they receive.
+A telecom company had set up a series of customer service-oriented text campaigns to reduce the number of inbound support calls they receive.

 Through SMS text, clients are able to schedule appointments and receive billing notices and important alerts.
 This campaign helped the telecom company reduce its customer support calls by 20% while giving a more effective communication channel between their contact center and clients.